 Lit

-Lit is a simple library for building fast, lightweight web components, the successor to Polymer.
+Lit is an open-source JavaScript library for building fast and lightweight web components, developed as the successor to Google's Polymer project.

 πŸ’Έ Pricing